prashaantt/alarisprime.com/contents/people/bharani.md

     url: https://github.com/bharani91
 ---

 Bharani is a designer, full-stack developer & entrepreneur.
-He has successfully bootstrapped his first venture - Resumonk, an online resume (CV) maker.
+He has successfully bootstrapped his first venture – Resumonk, an online resume <abbr>(CV)</abbr> maker.

 In his previous roles, he has worked with a wide array of startups on different platforms ranging from hybrid mobile applications to rich client web applications.